 While it’s perfectly okay to use the brands you love, having some eco-friendly products on hand at all times isn’t a bad idea.
 According to studies, around 35% of consumers are willing to pay more for eco-friendly services.

-Check out these 15 eco-friendly products and ideas I outlined a while back if you are looking to offer some eco-friendly products or services in the near future.
+Check out these 15 eco-friendly products and ideas if you are looking to offer some eco-friendly products or services in the near future.

 6. More premium services